scala/docs.scala-lang/_overviews/FAQ/collections.md

 	* `LinearSeq` -- A trait for linear sequences, with efficient time for `isEmpty`, `head` and `tail`.

 		* `immutable.LinearSeq`
-			* `immutable.List` -- An immutable, singlely-linked, list implementation.
+			* `immutable.List` -- An immutable, singly-linked, list implementation.
 			* `immutable.Stream` -- A lazy-list.
 Its elements are only computed on-demand, but memoized (kept in memory) afterwards.
 It can be theoretically infinite.
 		* `mutable.LinearSeq`
 			* `mutable.DoublyLinkedList` -- A list with mutable `prev`, `head` (`elem`) and `tail` (`next`).